hechar788/Ara-Web-App/README.md

 HTML Templates
 very basic html design (CURRENT)

+Version 2

+- Updated validity function to return flashed message string for a layer of abstraction - cleaner to read in views.py

+- Added docstrings to demerit_calculation.py functions

+- Added 'Home' button to base template to satisfy requirements
+  - Appears on all html pages except bad_url_path

 TO WORK ON:
-  - Updated validation function in demerit_calculation.py
-  - Update views.py to follow logically + Displaying information to the succesful calculation html template.
   - Use Bootstrap for better front end design